 Visit the Environmental Interpretation Center

-In the central building lays a permanent exhibition to learn more about Caldeira Velha.
-At the interpretation center, find out about the formation of São Miguel island, the volcanic origins of the Azores, but also biodiversity, geodiversity, and much more.
+In the central building, a permanent exhibition is located to provide more information about Caldeira Velha.
+At the interpretation center, discover the formation of São Miguel Island, the volcanic origins of the Azores, and explore biodiversity, geodiversity, and more.

 In addition to providing an educational experience, you can also shop for souvenirs to bring back home.